Who kills Graham? Emmerdale reveals full line-up of suspects and motives

 The soap makes one of its occasional ventures into non-linear storytelling by replaying the day of Graham’s death from five different perspectives across the week commencing Monday 20th January, ending with Mr Foster’s own point of view on Friday 24th January when the killer’s identity is revealed to viewers.

-Here’s our guide to who’s in the frame for the fatality, and what their motives are…
+Here’s our guide to who is a suspect in Graham’s death and what their motives are…

 - Emmerdale 2020 preview: 10 spoilers for the year ahead